 Shahabuddin, M, Kalam, MA, Masjuki, HH, Bhuiya, MMK & Mofijur, M 2012, 'An experimental investigation into biodiesel stability by means of oxidation and property determination', ENERGY, vol. 44, no. 1, pp. 616-622.View/Download from: Publisher's site

-Rahman, MM, Mahlia, TMI & Uddin, MN 2019, 'Energy Efficiency Analysis in Building Walls in Tropical Climate Using Thermal Insulation System' in Reference Module in Materials Science and Materials Engineering, Elsevier.View/Download from: UTS OPUS or Publisher's site
+Rahman, MM, Mahlia, TMI & Uddin, MN 2020, 'Energy Efficiency Analysis in Building Walls in Tropical Climate Using Thermal Insulation System' in Encyclopedia of Renewable and Sustainable Materials, Elsevier, The Netherlands, pp. 255-261.View/Download from: Publisher's site

-Mofijur, M, Rasul, MG, Hassan, NMS, Khan, MMK & Rashedul, HK 2018, 'Gaseous and particle emissions from a compression ignition engine fueled with biodiesel–Diesel blends' in Application of Thermo-fluid Processes in Energy Systems, Springer, The Netherlands, pp. 35-56.View/Download from: UTS OPUS or Publisher's site
+Mofijur, M, Rasul, MG, Hassan, NMS, Khan, MMK & Rashedul, HK 2018, 'Gaseous and particle emissions from a compression ignition engine fueled with biodiesel–Diesel blends' in Application of Thermo-fluid Processes in Energy Systems, Springer, The Netherlands, pp. 35-56.View/Download from: Publisher's site

 © Springer Nature Singapore Pte Ltd. 2018.
 This chapter investigates the sustainability of rice bran biodiesel from environmental point of view.
 In this study, 5 and 20% biodiesel was tested in a naturally aspirated four-stroke multi-cylinder diesel engine at different load and speed conditions.
 It was found that all biodiesel blended fuel reduces the brake power (BP) and increases brake specific fuel consumption (BSFC) slightly than diesel fuel.
 Engine emission results indicated that blended fuel reduces the average particulate matter (PM), carbon monoxide (CO), and hydrocarbons (HC) except nitric oxides (NO) emissions than diesel fuel.
 Finally, it can be concluded that up to 20% rice bran biodiesel could replace diesel fuel to help in controlling the air pollution to a great extent without sacrificing engine power significantly.